BlackBerry Priv: Software

 The Priv shipped with Android 5.1.1 "Lollipop" a month after Android 6.0 Marshmallow was launched, using a "stock" user experience customized with additional features and BlackBerry-developed apps.
 BlackBerry Hub (which originates from BlackBerry 10) aggregates notifications and content from multiple sources and allows for granular management of messages and "snoozing" based on time, location or network availability.
 Hub can also be accessed alongside BlackBerry Search and Google Search options when swiping from the bottom of the screen.
 The "Productivity Edge" feature allows a tab to be shown on either the left or right curve of the display, which can be dragged out to display an agenda screen.
 A progress bar can also be displayed on an edge when the device is charging.
 An application's home screen widget can be made available from its respective shortcut icon by swiping, which displays the widget as a pop-up window.
 The DTEK app allows users to view an overview of the security and privacy status of the device based on best practices, and provide notifications when apps attempt to access sensitive information or permissions.
 The Priv also integrates with the pre-existing Android for Work suite, which allows personal and work-oriented data on a device to be segregated (similarly to the BlackBerry Balance features on BB10).

 In late-April 2016, BlackBerry began to release an upgrade to Android 6.0 "Marshmallow"; along with features added to the core Android platform (which includes a new permissions system, and systems to reduce background activity when the device is not being physically handled to conserve battery power), it adds S/MIME, Slack, Skype, and Pinterest support to BlackBerry Hub, slide input on the physical keyboard, faster autofocus, and 24 fps and 120 fps video recording modes.

 The Priv was not updated to Android 7.0 "Nougat".
 Regular security updates ended in December 2017, although out-of-band updates would still be released in case of critical vulnerabilities.

+Similarly to the Passport, there is unofficial development work being done to port android 11 to the Blackberry Priv.
+The work is based on LineageOS 18.1 and is still a work in progress.
+Along with the Passport, the development work has taken place in Discord.